-Freshen up the color palette
+Freshen up the colour palette

-Pops of color in greens and blues can remind us of the grass, sea, and sky.
+Pops of colour in greens and blues can remind us of the grass, sea, and sky.
 Floral pillows and bedspreads can make you feel like you’re dreaming in a field of daisies, and neutrals like sea grass baskets and lampshades transport you to the beach.

 Plants connect us to the earth, and help purify indoor air.
 Plants are the number one thing he tries to get clients to change about their homes.
 Try Chinese evergreens, rubber trees, or peace lilies.

 Bristling at the plant suggestion?
 Some of us just aren’t the green thumb type, and if that’s you, spring for fresh flowers every now and then.
 They’re a luxury to be sure, but a more worthy one than diamonds and pearls; a bouquet of spider mums can really cheer up your cubicle.

 A tableau of shiny rocks or seashells in a spot where you see them can remind you of your favourite hiking spot or last year’s beach vacation.
 Put down a rug of sea grass where winter’s kilim was.